Nathan494326/mppi_lunar_env/README.md

 # Packages Overview

 - **`leo_gz_bringup`**:
-  This package is responsible for launching a Gazebo simulation that contains a 20m x 20m map with a 2.5D surface, the Leo Rover, and cylinders as obstacles.
-There is also a node that publishes the ground truth odometry of the robot.
+  This package handles the Gazebo simulation that contains a 20m x 20m map with a 2.5D surface, the Leo Rover, and cylinders as obstacles.
+It also includes the node publishing the ground truth odometry of the robot.

 - **`grid_map_publisher`**:
-  As the mapping algorithm is assumed to be working, this node from this package is responsible for publishing the local elevation map.
-To do so, the robot's current position is retrieved, and the local elevation map of 4m x 4m is extracted from the global elevation map.
+  As the mapping algorithm is assumed to be working, this package (and node) is responsible for publishing the local elevation map.
+To do so, the robot's current position is retrieved, and a local elevation map of 4m x 4m is published.

 - **`rocks_publisher`**:
-  Since obstacle detection is assumed to be working, this node is responsible for publishing the detected obstacles data.
+  Since obstacle detection is assumed to be working, this package (and node) is responsible for publishing the detected obstacles data.
 Based on the robot's current position, the x-y position and radius of obstacles within a 4m radius are published.

 - **`nav2_bringup`**:
-  Launches several nodes from the navigation stack that handle global mapping, local mapping (MPPI controller), velocity smoothing, and more.
+  This package contains the launch file that launches several nodes from the navigation stack that handle global mapping, local mapping (MPPI controller), velocity smoothing, and more.

 ---